[Edited with new information, 8th May 2022]

 Skip to: T. (Andersoniana Group) ‘Blushing Bride’ // T. ‘Maiden’s Blush’ // Conclusion // References

-There’s a popular tradescantia cultivar, a trailing creeper with an unusual pattern of variegation.
+There’s a popular tradescantia cultivar, a sprawling creeper with an unusual pattern of variegation.
 In warm temperatures, the plant is uniformly dark green.
 But in cooler temperatures, new growth develops with sharply-defined patches of pink on the bottom half or centre of each leaf.

 Sometimes this plant is labelled as Tradescantia (Andersoniana Group) ‘Blushing Bride’ or Tradescantia × andersoniana ‘Blushing Bride’, and sometimes it’s labelled as Tradescantia fluminensis ‘Maiden’s Blush’.
 But these names actually refer to two completely different cultivars, with a lot of confusion in their history!
 The correct name for this variegated plant is simply Tradescantia ‘Maiden’s Blush’.
 So what’s with the other name?
 And why no species?
 Let’s dive into the research.